Goslar: History

-In Spring 1105 Henry V convened the Saxon estates at Goslar, to gain support for the deposition of his father Henry IV.
+In Spring 1105 Henry V convened the Saxon estates at Goslar to gain support for the deposition of his father, Henry IV.
 Elected king in the following year, he held six Imperial Diets at the Goslar Palace during his rule.
 The tradition was adopted by his successor Lothair II and even by the Hohenstaufen rulers Conrad III and Frederick Barbarossa.
 After his election in 1152, King Frederick appointed the Welf duke Henry the Lion Imperial Vogt (bailiff) of the Goslar mines; nevertheless, the dissatisfied duke besieged the town and at an 1173 meeting in Chiavenna demanded his enfeoffment with the estates in turn for his support on Barbarossa's Italian campaigns.
 When Henry the Lion was finally declared deposed in 1180, he had the Rammelsberg mines devastated.

 Goslar's importance as an Imperial residence began to decline under the rule of Barbarossa's descendants.
 During the German throne dispute the Welf king Otto IV laid siege to the town in 1198 but had to yield to the forces of his Hohenstaufen rival Philip of Swabia.
 Goslar was again stormed and plundered by Otto's troops in 1206.
 Frederick II held the last Imperial Diet here; with the Great Interregnum upon his death in 1250, Goslar's Imperial era ended.

 While the Emperors withdraw from Northern Germany, civil liberties in Goslar were strengthened.
-Market rights date back to 1025; a municipal council (Rat) was first mentioned in 1219.
-The citizens strived for control of the Rammelsberg silver mines and in 1267 joined the Hanseatic League.
-Beside mining in the Upper Harz, commerce and trade in Gose beer, later also slate and vitriol, became important.
+Market rights date back to 1025 and a municipal council (Rat) was first mentioned in 1219.
+The citizens strove for control of the Rammelsberg silver mines and in 1267 joined the Hanseatic League.
+Besides mining in the Upper Harz, commerce and trade in Gose beer, later also slate and vitriol, became important.
 By 1290 the council had obtained Vogt rights, confirming Goslar's status as a free imperial city.
 In 1340 its citizens were vested with Heerschild rights by Emperor Louis the Bavarian.
 The Goslar town law set an example for numerous other municipalities, like the Goslar mining law codified in 1359.